aonsager/aonsager.github.io/ensemblestars.md

 It isn't unusual for cartoon or virtual characters to have large fan followings in Japan, and fictional idols are no exception.
 Fans will buy CDs and attend concerts, performed either by prerecorded renderings of the characters or by the voice actors in person.

 Starting as a mobile game was pretty unusual though, since in 2015 most game developers believed that the overwhelming majority of gamers were male.
 Games targeting a female audience at the time were almost entirely romance simulations, and Ensemble Stars broke the mold by using gameplay elements that were common in games dominated by male players.
-The risk paid off though, and the project quickly gained enough of a following that it could expand into other mediums.
+The risk paid off, and the project quickly gained enough of a following that it could expand into other mediums.

 ## The Game